Maumagnaguagno/Locus/README.md

 ## The Language

 AgentSpeak uses plans to describe agent behavior.
 Those plans are made of a triggering event, a new perception or belief, happening at a given context, current state, is enough to execute the action in the body of the plan.
+This is a simple way to define which, when and what happens for an agent.
 ```
 triggeringEvent : context <- body .
 ```

-With this in mind we created some constructs to affect the environment at specific points in time. **init** is triggered at the initialization of the environment. **stop** is triggered at the end of the simulation. **beforeActions** and **afterActions** can be used to clear and add perceptions dependending of the current state.
+With this in mind we created a tool to parse an environment description in this form and output the Java expected environment of Jason.
+With this we hope to make the system easier for new users while being able to keep environment descriptions safe from the revisions of Jason's API.
+In order to achieve this we created some constructs to affect the environment at specific points in time. **init** is triggered at the initialization of the environment. **stop** is triggered at the end of the simulation. **beforeActions** and **afterActions** can be used to clear and add perceptions dependending of the current state.
 Each action added to the environment has a name and N terms, can be applied every time it is called with a context evaluating to true.
 ```
 init                                  <- body.